How Long Does It Take To Train For An Ultramarathon?

 A person sky running on rocky peaks.

-For those looking to really hit that PR, we have some advanced ultramarathon training plans that include speedwork and plenty of mileage to push your limits and run your best ultra yet.
+For those looking to hit that PR, we offer advanced ultramarathon training plans that include speedwork and ample mileage to push your limits and run your best ultra yet.

-However, if you already manage a substantial amount of weekly mileage, you may be able to train in a shorter amount of time.
+Again, six months is the magic number; however, if you already manage a substantial weekly mileage, you may be able to train in less time.
 Again, it all depends on your goals and how prepared you want to be.
 In this case, focus on race-specific training as much as possible.

 Check out our advanced competition plans: 50k Compete Training Plan50 Mile Compete Training Plan100k Compete Training Plan100 Mile Compete Training Plan